pparthasarathy/CppND-Capstone-CV-FastObjectDetection/README.md

   * Windows: recommend using [MinGW](http://www.mingw.org/)
 * Get YOLOv3 Object Detection Model
   * Use getYOLOv3.sh script with commands: `sudo chmod a+x getYOLOv3.sh` and `./getYOLOv3.sh`
-  * This gets the model with pre-trained weights, configuration data, and class names
+  * This gets the model with pre-trained weights, configuration data, and class names and saves them into the `data` folder

 ## Basic Build Instructions
 1. Clone this repo.